Using kelp to accelerate the shift to sustainability

 The incredible potential of kelp as an Environmentally friendly input material is ready to be unlocked

-Our mission is clear: we want to help others achieve the United Nations’ sustainable development goals with substantial numbers.
+Our mission is clear: we want to (help others) achieve the United Nations’ sustainable development goals with substantial numbers.
 The potential positive impact of kelp on our environment and industries is enormous.
-Giant kelp not only acts as a replacement material, but in many cases, has superior benefits over other materials.
+Giant kelp can not only acts as a replacement material, but in many cases, kelp has superior benefits over other materials.

 The Kelp Blue Biotech difference

 We have guaranteed access to a large scale steady supply of sustainably cultivated macrocystis– 120,000 tonnes of it per year.
 Cultivation is carried out by our sister company in Lüderitz, Namibia where macrocystis is grown in the clean, clear nutrient rich waters of the Benguela current.

 What’s in macrocystis that makes it such a good input material?

 Macrocystis has a similar chemical composition to other kelps like Ascophyllum and Ecklonia making it perfect as an effective biostimulant, a fantastic input material for plastic replacements as well as a sustainable agri-feed.
 Its high fucoidan and polyphenol content make it an effective pharmaceutical-grade ingredient.